-The Division of Future Students is responsible for undertaking the admissions review.
+The Head, Student Admissions is responsible for undertaking the admissions review.
 If any instance of an incorrect selection decision emerges, a full audit of all applications for that intake into the course must be undertaken and a plan enacted to address issues emerging from the audit.